Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    - The ROS machine IP, i.e. `ROS_IP` should be the same value as the one set as `hostName` on the RosConnect component in Unity.
    - Finding the IP address of your local machine (the one running Unity), i.e. `UNITY_IP` depends on your operating system.
      - On a Mac, open `System Preferences > Network`.
 The IP address should be listed on the active connection.
-     - On Windows, open `Wi-Fi network` on the taskbar, and open `Properties`.
-The IP address should be listed next to "IPv4 address."
+     - On Windows, click the Wi-Fi icon on the taskbar, and open `Properties`.
+Your IP address should be listed near the bottom, next to "IPv4 address."

 - Set the parameter values by running the following commands: